oriontvv/wordle-solver/README.md

 # wordle-solver
 [![CI](https://github.com/oriontvv/wordle-solver/workflows/ci/badge.svg)](https://github.com/oriontvv/wordle-solver/actions)

-A simle [solver](https://github.com/oriontvv/wordle-solver) for [wordle](https://en.wikipedia.org/wiki/Wordle) puzzle game.
+A simple [solver](https://github.com/oriontvv/wordle-solver) for [wordle](https://en.wikipedia.org/wiki/Wordle) puzzle game.

 Format:

 ```
 x     character solved
 x+    character is in the word
 x-    character is NOT in the word
+reset command will reset the state of the solver
+exit  close program

 characters should be delimeted with space:
 a i- e t+ r+